Umbrella brand

-Umbrella branding strategy
+Strategy

 Marketers may increase the chance of success for a new product launch by using a sub-brand name and a parent brand name simultaneously.
-In the article by Howard Pong Yuen LAM and other co-authors, they report the successful case of using two brand names—dual branding strategy—by practitioners in China for the Minute Maid Orange Pulp juice drink launch.
-"A suggestive sub-brand name helps consumers recall the key benefits and features of the new product.
+In the article by Howard Pong Yuen LAM and other co-authors, they report the successful case of using two brand names—dual branding strategy—by practitioners in China for the Minute Maid Orange Pulp juice drink launch:A suggestive sub-brand name helps consumers recall the key benefits and features of the new product.
 A suggestive parent brand name communicates the benefits of the product category.
 A dual branding strategy addresses the problem of using only one brand name for a new product launch.
 After the successful launch of the first new product by a parent brand, marketers are able to launch other new products under other sub-brand names in the future to meet different consumer needs.
 Marketers may use the same parent brand to introduce different products to build scale for the brand, and are able to clearly differentiate the different product offerings under different sub-brand names.
-If a company acquires a brand from another company, a marketer may position the acquired brand as a sub-brand under the parent brand if the marketer has defined the business scope of the parent brand broadly enough and with a suggestive parent brand name."
+If a company acquires a brand from another company, a marketer may position the acquired brand as a sub-brand under the parent brand if the marketer has defined the business scope of the parent brand broadly enough and with a suggestive parent brand name.